-Prerequisites : CSS 128 or CPCA 128 or (CSS 108 or CPCA 108 and CSS 110 or CPCA 110 and CSS 114 or CPCA 114).
+Prerequisites: CSS 128 or CPCA 128 or (CSS 108 or CPCA 108 and CSS 110 or CPCA 110).

 This course will prepare students to use a desktop publishing program to design, format, edit and print business office publications such as letterheads, business cards, newsletters, brochures, emails, business forms, manuals and other promotional materials using basic and advanced desktop publishing features.